AyeAreEm/Tree-View/README.md

 ### But how does linking unrelated folders and files work?
 Currently, haven't added it yet but I believe I can create my own dot file (.gitignorre, .git, .env, etc).
 It'll probably be named `.treeview` or something along those lines

+Maybe just draw a line connecting them on the frontend and save it to localstorage? not sure.

 ---